 Click the task for details on the work that was assigned.
-The status for a task you're working should be changed to Work in Progress and saved.
 Notes should be added to the Work notes area.
 Once the work has been completed, press the Close Task button at the top of the screen.

 The requestor will be notified that their request has been completed.